 Both computer local groups and domain groups (local, global, and universal) can be used.
-Domain groups must be specified in the format: DOMAIN NAME\GROUP NAME.
+Specify domain groups in the format: DOMAIN NAME\GROUP NAME.

 If this policy is configured here, Profile Management processes only members of these user groups.
 If this policy is disabled, Profile Management processes all users.
 If this policy is not configured here, the value from the .ini file is used.
 If this policy is not configured here or in the .ini file, members of all user groups are processed.